yduf/yduf.github.io/_posts/2022-08-28-org-gridfinity.md

 - open system - you can directly pick the tool you are looking for
 - you can pick them as a group and bring them somewhere else.
 	- in which case you need to be able to lay them down on the floor
+    - so there is no point to have them for individual tool

 - [gridfinity-rebuilt-openscad](https://github.com/kennetek/gridfinity-rebuilt-openscad) - openscad customized way of defining box